wixtoolset/web/src/Docusaurus/docs/fourthree/faqs.md

 The second one is wixstdba.
 Use the `bal:DisplayInternalUICondition` attribute to control when the MSI's UI should be shown.
-To get the same behavior as v3, use `bal:DisplayInternalUICondition="WixBundleExecutePackageAction = 2"`.
+To get the same behavior as v3, use `bal:DisplayInternalUICondition="WixBundleAction = 6"`.

 ### Upgrading custom wixstdba themes